What is a Transformer Model?

 7.1 Innovations on the Horizon

 Another promising innovation is the development of biodegradable electronics.
 These devices aim to reduce electronic waste by using materials that can break down naturally.
 Research in this field is focused on developing organic electronic materials that are not only environmentally friendly but also cost-effective in production.
-The University of Wisconsin-Madison has made significant strides in this area, which you can read about here.
+The University of Wisconsin-Madison has made significant strides in this area.

 7.2 Integration with Emerging Technologies